EddLabs/eddington/docs/contribution_guide.rst

 4. Save all changes in a commit or append them to an existing commit.

-You may find some of the errors presented by those tools tedious or irrelevant, but rest assured that we take those seriously.
+You may find some of the errors presented by those tools tedious or irrelevant, but rest assured that we take those errors seriously.
 If you think that in a specific line an error should be ignored (using :code:`# noqa` or :code:`# pylint: disable` for example), make sure that this skip is justified before using it.

 Step 4 – Re-run everything